KonradJuenger/GH_toolpaths/README.md

 ## -- IN DEVELOPMENT -- closed beta release--

 Toolpaths is a Grasshopper plugin for generating and simulating G-code.
 It's goal is to enable new ways of 3D printing and CNC milling while giving novices and experts alike full control of the machines movement.

 ### Toolpaths principles

-- **Smart Geometry**
+- **Object-Oriented Toolpaths**

-  A Toolpath groups a curve and its parameters into a single geometric object.
-This lets you vary settings like speed or extrusion per path or per segment.
-Because it stays a standard Grasshopper geometry, it can still be transformed by regular components.
+  The core data type is the Toolpath, which encapsulates a curve with its associated metadata (speed, extrusion, etc.) into a single object.

+  Granular Control: Assign parameters per-path or per-segment.

+  Native Compatibility: Remains a standard Grasshopper geometry type, allowing you to use native components for transformations without losing metadata.

-- **Progressive complexity**
+- **Parameter Hierarchy**

-  Settings are optional and stay out of the way until you need them.
-A clear hierarchy lets you define values at three levels: Defaults (lowest), Toolpath, and Operation (highest).
-Set a global default once, override it on a few toolpaths, or apply changes to an entire operation without duplicating inputs.
+  Settings are managed through a tiered inheritance model to minimize redundant inputs.
+Values are resolved in a three-level hierarchy: Operation overrides (highest), Toolpath overrides, and Global Defaults (lowest).
+This structure allows you to define a baseline behavior once and only intervene at the toolpath or operation level when specific settings are required.

 - **Accurate simulation**

-  FDM is simulated as real material accumulation in world space — overlapping paths are reflected in the result.
-CNC simulation models material removal with high resolution.
-Both focus on fidelity and performance to provide reliable previews before you generate G-code.
+  The FDM engine simulates additive material accumulation rather than just visualizing a mesh pipe.
+By calculating volume buildup and path overlaps based on actual part coordinates, the solver enables features like automatic flow adjustment.

 #### Features FDM

-- advanced preview that simulates the extrusion process
-- value modulators to adjust flow, speed and other parameters per vertex
-- modulator masking to further control surface effects
-- Klipper, Reprap (Duet), Octoprint remote Gcode upload
+- Variable layer height and vase mode slicing.
+- Automatic extrusion width and volume-based flow modes.
-- Z-hop and safe-Z handling
+- Generator Components for infill and walls
-- retractions
+- Modulators: Per-vertex control of extrusion prarmeters like flow, speed, etc
+- Masking: Filters to isolate modulator effects to specific sections of a toolpath.
+- Path optimization via TSP sorting and dynamic segment extensions.
+- Real-time playback of the simulation
+- UV-mapped output meshes for rendering
-- Bed mesh compensation and TCP offsets
+- Z-hop and retractions
-- Temperature control
-- Absolute/relative E support
+- Gcode upload for Klipper, RepRap, and Octoprint.

 #### Features CNC ( aviable for beta testers)